cert-manager/cert-manager/SECURITY.md

 ## Covered Repositories and Issues

-When we say "a security vulnerability in cert-manager" we mean a security issue in any repository under the [cert-manger GitHub organization](https://github.com/cert-manager/) or in the main [cert-manager repo](https://github.com/cert-manager/cert-manager).
+When we say "a security vulnerability in cert-manager" we mean a security issue in any repository under the [cert-manger GitHub organization](https://github.com/cert-manager/).

 This reporting process is intended only for security issues in the cert-manager project itself, and doesn't apply to applications _using_ cert-manager or to